tweag/python-monorepo-example/___-__-__-linear-sort.md

   go (a,b) (c,d) = (a:c, b:d)
 ```

-We split list into 2 parts by moving all elements with even position in one
+We split list into 2 parts by moving all elements with even positions in one
-sublist and ones with odd into the other.
-This way we need not count the size
+sublist and those with odd positions into the other.
-of the list and can do split in streaming fasion.
 Almost no magic and discussions
-here, but split is linear and type itself makes sure that elements are neither
+here; but, `split` being linear, the type itself makes sure that elements are neither
 lost nor duplicated.

 And actually our merge function: